TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 *   To process applications for volunteers for our NPR Ambassador program.
 *   To manage contests you enter.
 *   To contact you for an online survey, or for other editorial purposes.
-*   To recognize you as the same user when you access our Services, content and sponsorship credits using different computers, devices and browsers, and to deliver our Services, content and sponsorship credits to you on different computers, devices and browsers .
+*   To recognize you as the same user when you access our Services, content and sponsorship credits using different computers, devices and browsers, and to deliver our Services, content and sponsorship credits to you on different computers, devices and browsers.
 *   To save and "remember" your registration information, settings and preferences so you do not have to re-enter this information each time you visit.
 *   With your consent where required by applicable law, to send you NPR email newsletters and other communications, including marketing, fundraising, membership and other messages from NPR or our Member stations.
 *   To understand whether and when you read our email messages and click on links in those messages.
-*   To control the sequence and frequency of sponsorship credits you hear and see, control the platform on which you hear and see sponsorship credits, and tailor the content of those messages to your perceived interests .
+*   To control the sequence and frequency of sponsorship credits you hear and see, control the platform on which you hear and see sponsorship credits, and tailor the content of those messages to your perceived interests.
 *   To conduct market or audience analysis and related reporting.
 *   To help us measure and analyze user traffic and usage patterns and improve the quality and effectiveness of our content, features, sponsorship credits, and other communications.
 *   To prevent potentially prohibited or illegal activities, comply with applicable laws, and enforce our Terms of Use or other legal rights.